Everything You Need to Know About KYC Norms in Two-Wheeler Insurance

 Self Declaration Mandatory (in case of different current address than the one mentioned in the Aadhaar card)

-KYC For Existing Policy Holders High-Risk Profiles: Within 1 year
+KYC for Existing Policyholders High-Risk Profiles: Within 1 year

-Low-risk Profiles: Within 2 years
+Low-Risk Profiles: Within 2 years

-Documents Required Identity proof, Address Proof, and Recent Passport-Size Photograph
+Documents Required Identity Proof, Address Proof, and Recent Passport-Size Photograph

-For Juridical Person
+For Juridical Persons

 Verification Document Required